Convert Cubic meters per hour to Milliliters per second

 When do you need to convert between Cubic meters per hour and Milliliters per second?

-A small-scale flow-rate unit (1 mL/s = 10⁻⁶ m³/s) used in laboratory chemistry, HPLC columns, medical infusions, and micro-scale fluidic research.
+A small-scale flow-rate unit equal to 10⁻⁶ m³/s, used in laboratory chemistry, biotechnology, medical infusions, and micro-fluidic research.
 Cubic meter per hour and Milliliter per second are both volumetric flow units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.